paritytech/docs.capi.dev/docs/types.md

 ## Codecs

-The `$`-prefixed, camel-cased type name is actually a `scale-ts` codec.
+The `$`-prefixed, camel-cased type name is actually a [`subShape`](https://github.com/paritytech/subshape) "shape".
 This codec can be used for many use cases.

 For instance, we may want to perform runtime validation of some untrusted data.